Older Women, Sex, and HIV

 Understand HIV: Knowledge Is Power

-First, it is important for older women to have correct information about what HIV is and how it is spread (transmitted) from person to person.
+First, it is important for older women to have correct information about what HIV is and how it is transmitted from person to person.
 To learn more, see our fact sheets on What Are HIV & AIDS? and HIV Transmission.
 If you have heard rumors or stories about HIV, check out our Myths about HIV fact sheet to separate fact from fiction.

 If you may have been exposed to HIV, no matter your age, you need to get tested for HIV and talk about post-exposure prophylaxis (PEP) with your provider.

-Watch the video "HIV and Aging" from the Administration on Aging at the Department of Health and Human Services (DHHS) by clicking the link below.
+Watch the video "HIV and Aging" from the US Administration on Aging at the Department of Health and Human Services (DHHS) by clicking the link below.

 Age does not protect you from acquiring or transmitting HIV.
-Practicing safer sex can reduce your risk of acquiring HIV.
+Practicing safer sex can reduce your chances of acquiring HIV.
 So can using clean needles when injecting drugs.
 For more information, see our fact sheets on Safer Sex and Cleaning Equipment for Injecting Drugs.

 Getting Tested

 To prevent older people from acquiring HIV, we need to make sure that they understand the need for routine HIV testing and early diagnosis.
-The US Centers for Disease Control and Prevention (CDC) now recommends that all people aged 13 to 64 years are routinely screened for HIV in all health-care settings.
+The US Centers for Disease Control and Prevention (CDC) now recommends that all people aged 13 to 64 years are routinely screened for HIV in all healthcare settings.
 If you are older than 64, you still need to be tested for HIV if you are sexually active.
-Additionally, CDC recommends that all health care providers encourage patients and their potential sex partners to be tested for HIV before starting a new sexual relationship.
+Additionally, CDC recommends that all healthcare providers encourage patients and their potential sex partners to be tested for HIV before starting a new sexual relationship.

 If you may have been exposed to HIV, no matter your age, you need to get tested for HIV and talk about post-exposure prophylaxis (PEP) with your provider.
 PEP means taking HIV drugs to prevent acquiring HIV after being exposed to the virus.
-PEP needs to be taken within 72 hours of being exposed to HIV and must be taken for 28 days.
+PEP needs to be started within 72 hours of being exposed to HIV and must be taken for 28 days.

 If you do test positive for HIV, there is no need to give up (please see our fact sheet Did You Just Test HIV-Positive?).
-With a positive attitude and a good HIV drug regimen, you may be able to live with HIV well into old age.
+With a positive attitude and a good HIV drug regimen, you will be able to live with HIV well into old age.
 HIV is now considered a manageable chronic condition.
 If you are HIV-negative, you can learn how to stay that way.

 Lastly, knowing your HIV status is an important way to prevent transmitting HIV to others you care about.
 Many years of research have shown that, if they are taking HIV drugs that keep the amount of virus in their body very low (undetectable), a person living with HIV cannot pass on the virus to a sexual partner who is not living with HIV.
 See our fact sheets, Undetectable Equals Untransmittable: Building Hope and Ending HIV Stigma and Serodifferent Partners: Dating, Relationships, and Mixed HIV Status, for more information about this exciting development.